ldcas-uc3m/CE-Lab4/README.md

 2. Scan all ports of the target host (the Metaesploitable2 machine) using two different methods.
 3. Find the device type, OS and version of the target host.
 4. Run a service detection only for those ports determined as open in step (2).
 Run it again using all service probes and compare the result with the default service detection.
-5. Notice that the target machine is running a bindshell over some tcp port.
+5. Notice that the target machine is running a bindshell over some TCP port.
 Connect to it and check that this is a backdoor that gives you root access.
 Use the privileges to steal the password files from the target machine.
 Crack it and report as many passwords as you can.

 ## Installation and execution